1856 American National Convention

 The 1856 American National Convention was held in National Hall in Philadelphia, Pennsylvania, on February 22 to 25, 1856.
 The American Party, formerly the Native American Party, was the vehicle of the Know Nothing movement.
-The convention resulted in the nomination of former President Millard Fillmore of New York for president and former Ambassador Andrew Jackson Donelson of Tennessee for vice president.
+The convention resulted in the nomination of former President Millard Fillmore from New York for president and former Ambassador Andrew Jackson Donelson from Tennessee for vice president.

 Background

 The American Party absorbed most of the former Whig Party in 1854, and by 1855 it had established itself as the chief opposition party to the Democrats.
 In the 82 races for the House of Representatives in 1854, the American Party ran 76 candidates, 35 of whom won.
 None of the six Independents or Whigs who ran in these races was elected.
 The party then succeeded in electing Nathaniel P. Banks as Speaker of the House in the 34th Congress.

 Missouri Compromise Line Resolution

 Following the decision by party leaders in 1855 not to press the slavery issue, the convention had to decide how to deal with the Ohio chapter of the party, which was vocally anti-slavery.
 The convention closed the Ohio chapter and re-opened it under more moderate leadership.
 Delegates from Ohio, Pennsylvania, Illinois, Iowa, New England, and other Northern states bolted when a resolution declaring that no candidate that opposed prohibiting slavery north of the 36'30' parallel would be granted the nomination was voted down.
 This removed a greater part of the American Party's support in the North outside of New York, where the conservative faction of the Whig Party remained faithful.